Hi beautiful friends!

-As many of you who watch my videos on YouTube may know, last year I was incredibly grateful to have had the opportunity to finally visit Seoul, South Korea, with my mum.
+As many of you who watch my videos on YouTube may know, in 2017 I was incredibly grateful to have had the opportunity to finally visit Seoul, South Korea, with my mum.
 This was a ‘dream-come-true’ trip for me, as many years beforehand I had fallen in love with the Korean language and culture, so this had been the top item on my personal bucket list for a long time!
 Not only did I want to visit Korea for some sightseeing, but I also really wanted to utilise and practice my Korean language skills, which I must say definitely improved a lot while I was there, as well as experience Korean daily life first-hand.
 Upon reflecting, this trip truly allowed me to become more immersed into the culture, understand and appreciate cultural differences, and learn so much more about the wonderful city that Seoul is.
 I would highly recommend anyone to visit Seoul if the opportunity ever arises!

 This was my first travelling experience that I ever documented on my YouTube Channel, and honestly, my initial intention was just to daily vlog for memory, because as you can probably imagine, I couldn’t believe that I was finally going to Korea after all of these years!
 As I uploaded my vlogs to YouTube in real time, I received so many kind, lovely and supportive comments from my viewers- which I am so thankful for- including many, many questions about my trip.
 To this day, I still continue to get a lot of questions regarding the details of my holiday, and of course I don’t mind that one bit!
 But to make things a bit easier and to help you as much as possible, I have written up this blog post just for you, covering as much detail as I can remember about my trip to Korea.
 Hopefully you can find this guide helpful, and if you have any other questions, please leave a comment below, and I’ll get right back!
 Please also note that everyone’s travelling experience will differ to others, because a huge variety of factors can influence your own trip.
 This is all purely my own experience, though most of my post will cover factual information such as my itinerary, accomodation, transportation, etc.